simonchatts/focusmate/README.md

     focusmate-password = "focusmate-password";
     pushover-app-token = "u8qgdt9afs5jp2yy9ruw1g3juylp1n";
     pushover-user-token = "y82q8aofzkbfsbtp41sw65vuueiqy0";
+    user = "some-valid-userid";
+    group = "some-valid-groupid";
   };
 ```
 where you should obviously substitute real values for all these fields.
 (These
 have been [randomized](https://github.com/simonchatts/hashmash).)

+The `user` and `group` items are to work around a current nushell limitation,
+whereby running under a typical system user fails, so it needs a "real" user and
+group to work.
+Hopefully this will be fixed before too long and these can be removed.

 That's it.